ItzMilitia/ItzMilitia/README.md

 Communication: Strong ability to convey complex technical concepts to diverse audiences.

 Teamwork: Collaborative team player with experience in agile and cross-functional environments.

-✨ Analytical & Soft Skills
-Problem-Solving: Adept at analyzing complex problems to develop effective, creative solutions.

-Critical Thinking: Skilled in evaluating information from multiple sources to make informed decisions.

-Communication: Strong ability to convey complex technical concepts to diverse audiences.

-Teamwork: Collaborative team player with experience in agile and cross-functional environments.